Customer Awareness & Education

 (Consumer Accounts Only)

 Security Bank and Trust Company follows specific rules under Regulation E, issued by the Federal Reserve Board for electronic transfers.
 These rules cover consumer electronic transfers.
-These rules cover many situations regarding transfers made electronically.
 Under the consumer protections provided under Reg E, you may be able to recover losses according to how soon you detect and report them.
 Reg E requires the following:

 - If you tell us within 2 business days after you learn of a loss or theft you can lose no more than $50.